Now Reading

 The One Thing We’re Called to Post-Election

-Saying last Tuesday’s election was surprising is an understatement.
+Saying last night’s election was surprising is an understatement.

-Your newsfeed, like mine, was probably filled with all the election posts—and likely still is—people upset, people rejoicing; people complaining about the electoral college, people complaining about the protesters; people terrified, people exuberant.
+Your newsfeed, like mine, was probably filled with all the election posts—and likely still is—people upset, people rejoicing; people complaining about the electoral college, people complaining about the voting system; people terrified, people exuberant.

 Whatever side of the party lines you stand on, it’s obvious our country is hurting.